FredKSchott/snowpack/docs/01-introduction.md

   </a>
 </p>

-Snowpack installs ES Module (ESM) dependencies from npm, which run [wherever ESM syntax is supported](https://caniuse.com/#feat=es6-module).
+By default, Snowpack installs npm dependencies as ES Module (ESM), which run natively [wherever ESM syntax is supported](https://caniuse.com/#feat=es6-module).
 This includes ~90% of all browsers in use today. **All modern browsers (Firefox, Chrome, Edge, Safari) have supported ESM since early 2018.**

-The two notable browsers that don't support ESM are IE11 and UC Browser for Android.
-If your project needs to support users in the enterprise or India/China, consider sticking with traditional web application bundlers for now.

 Additionally, Snowpack runs all dependencies through Babel via `@preset/env` to transpile any less-supported language features found in your dependencies.
 You can customize this behavior by setting your own "browserslist" key in your `package.json` manifest (see below).

+### Legacy Browser Support

+**As of v1.1, Snowpack also supports legacy browsers via the the `--nomodule` flag!** This is a production-only flag that generates a legacy bundle of your entire application for older browsers that don't understand ESM syntax.

+Unlike the rest of Snowpack, this needs to be run on every deployment (instead of once at install-time).
+But, if you need to support legacy browsers like IE11 & UC Browser for Android (popular in China and India) this can still be a better option than a heavier, traditional app bundler.
+[Read our guide](#legacy-browser-support) for more details.

 ### Load Performance